oframe/ogl/README.md

 [See the Examples!](https://oframe.github.io/ogl/examples)

-OGL is a small, effective WebGL library aimed at developers who like minimal layers of abstraction, and are comfortable creating their own shaders.
+OGL is a small, effective WebGL library aimed at developers who like minimal layers of abstraction, and are interested in creating their own shaders.

 Written in es6 modules with zero dependencies, the API shares many similarities with ThreeJS, however it is tightly coupled with WebGL and comes with much fewer features.